-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, and 2013.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Numbering on New Paragraph Doesn't Work as Expected.

 Numbering on New Paragraph Doesn't Work as Expected

-Joel is setting up a template in Word that uses outline numbering.
+Joel is setting up a template in Word that uses a multilevel numbered list.
 When he sets the insertion point at the end of a line and presses Enter, the numbering does not continue.
 The only thing that works is moving the insertion point to the left of the period at the end of the line and then pressing Enter.
 This carries the period to the next paragraph and the new paragraph then has the proper numbering format.
 Joel wonders how to avoid using that crutch.
-He wants others who use the template to hit Enter and just keep typing the next item in the outline with no problem.
+He wants others who use the template to hit Enter and just keep typing the next item in the list with no problem.

 1. Display the Home tab of the ribbon and then click the small icon at the bottom-right of the Styles group.
 Word displays the Styles task pane.